Answered By: Emily Bell Last Updated: Jun 20, 2017 Views: 570

 While we would like to be of use to our future colleagues, Harvard College Library’s Ask a Librarian service receives too many requests from library students to respond to each of them personally.
-We've included some links below that may be helpful to you.
-You're welcome to investigate and use any part of our site that does not require Harvard University credentials to log in.
+We've included some links below that may be helpful to you, and you're welcome to investigate and use any part of our site that does not require Harvard University credentials to log in.

 There are many knowledgeable librarians in the US and worldwide; while some are more famous than others, they all have the same potential knowledge of current practices, challenges and opportunities in the world of libraries.
 You might consider writing to see if someone at one of the libraries listed in the American Library Directory Online (14-day free trial) is able to give more assistance.
 If you’re interested in public libraries, you’ll want to contact a public library rather than an academic one like Harvard's.
 See the “Associations” tab in the Library and Information Science LibGuide below for the Public Library Association website.